-It’s November already and my long-awaited and much-anticipated trip back to “The Holy Mountain” is a sweet memory.
+In November (of some year, I can’t remember) I took a long-awaited and much-anticipated trip back to “The Holy Mountain” – it is now a sweet memory.
 I took off on October 26th at the ungodly hour of 6:00 am!
 Yes, my son was just thrilled to pick me up at 4:30 am!
 I was on my way to the annual William Porcher DuBose Lectures at the School of Theology, University of the South in Sewanee, TN.
-I graduated in 1984 – 27 years ago!! – but true to form, Sewanee hasn’t changed much.
-Woodlands still houses seminarians in little bungalows built by the owning dioceses about 60 years ago.
+I graduated in 1984 – 39 years ago!! – but true to form, Sewanee hasn’t changed much.
+Woodlands still houses seminarians in little bungalows built by the owning dioceses about 75 years ago.
 The fog is still as thick as pea soup and when it rains, it really rains.
 The one thing that has changed drastically is my beloved St. Luke’s Chapel.

 Lady Father in St. Luke’s Chapel